mondersky/tabscolor-vscode/README.md

 - change the background color of any tab header using the contextual menu

-- change the background color of tabs based on filetypes
+- automatically change the background color of tabs based on filetypes

-- change the background color of tabs based on directories
+- automatically change the background color of tabs based on directories

 ## This extension can't (yet) :